mbitzos/mbitzos.github.io/src/views/devblog/posts/raw-posts/debug-settings-menu.md

 Spending the efforts to streamline this process proved to our team how fast development can be while still allowing everyone to provide their own meaningful individual feedback.
 Building a persistent debug menu helped my team and I quickly bring a feature from concept to polish.
 It also provided us quicker feedback for scraping a feature so that we could move on to newer and better ideas.

-All of the code in this article can be found <a href="https://github.com/mbitzos/devblog-code-examples/tree/main/debug-settings-menu">here on my GitHub.</a>

 ## Afterword